ishehe710/churn-ml-service/README.md

 # Customer Churn Predictor Using Machine Learning

 ## Problem Statement

-Customer churn refers to customers discontinuing their use of a company’s products or services.
-It is a critical business metric, as high churn rates directly impact revenue, growth, and long-term sustainability.
-This issue is especially important in subscription-based industries, where retaining existing customers is often more cost-effective than acquiring new ones.
+Customer churn occurs when customers discontinue their use of a company’s products or services.
+High churn rates directly impact revenue, growth, and long-term sustainability, making churn a critical business metric.
+Retaining existing customers is often more cost-effective than acquiring new ones, particularly in subscription-based industries.

-In this project, I build a machine learning–based customer churn prediction system to help businesses identify customers who are at high risk of churning.
-The task is formulated as a binary classification problem, where the target variable indicates whether a customer has churned.
+This project implements a machine learning–based system to predict customer churn, helping businesses identify high-risk customers.
+The task is framed as a binary classification problem, where the target variable indicates whether a customer has churned.

-The goal of this project is not only to develop accurate predictive models, but also to translate predictions into actionable business insights that can support proactive retention strategies and performance monitoring.
+The goal is not only to develop accurate predictive models but also to translate predictions into actionable insights to support proactive retention strategies and performance monitoring.

 ---